VirtusLab/graphbuddy/README.md

   </tr>
   <tr>
     <td>Info on hover</td>
-    <td>By hovering over node/edge, a popup appears that contains some additional info about targeted data object</td>
+    <td>By hovering over node/edge, a popup appears that contains some additional info about a targeted data object</td>
   </tr>
   <tr>
     <td>Context menu</td>
-    <td>By right clicking on canvas, you open up a context menu with options depending on clicked data: node, edge, data kind or background</td>
+    <td>By right-clicking on canvas, you open up a context menu with options depending on clicked data: node, edge, data kind, or background</td>
   </tr>
   <tr>
     <td>Flash messages</td>